Jinxi-Brianna/Jinxi_Yang-intern-repo/Onboarding/ux-test-script.md

 ---

 ## 2. Scenario
 Imagine you have just downloaded the Focus Bear app on your iPhone.
-Your goal is to **set up and start a Focus Session for 25 minutes**.
+Your goal is to set up and start a Focus Session for 25 minutes.
 Begin wherever you think makes sense — either from the Habits page or the Focus tab — and work your way through until the timer starts.
+You may choose to end the session at any time, then start again, following your own approach, until you complete a full 25-minute session.

 ---